|EDI Registration||How do I submit encounter data to DMAP? |

 |EDI Production||For the 999, what is the turnaround time for your reports?|

 |EDI Production||I did not receive a response 999 or TA1.
 Should I re-submit my transactions?|

 No. Please contact EDI Support (DHS.EDISupport@state.or.us) if you have not received a 999, TA1, or NCPDP Response file within an hour.
 Resending the file, before the issue is researched, may result in duplicate claims.

 |EDI Production||Since we are required to enter a physical address in our claim submissions, how are you able to send payments to our mailing address?|

-We do not use addresses that come in with the claim; instead, we send payment to the address already in our system that the provider gave when they enrolled with DMAP.
+We do not use addresses that come in with the claim; instead, we send payment to the Mail-to address in our system (provided when you enrolled with DMAP).